bwl21/zupfnoter/README.md

         `"^#@10,10"` adds the content of hn.annotation with id: "10"
         (see 1.) at position specified there (-50,3) from note.

+7. Lyrics

+    Zupfnoter supports placement of lyrics by `w: lyrics` lines in ABC.
+You can control the position of lyrics by

+        %%%%hn.lyrics {"pos": [50,50]}

 # Licencse